Testing of Architectural Cladding Materials and Combustibility Risk

 – ExcelPlas Cladding Testing Lab conduct all our cladding testing in house unlike other labs that outsource testing to third party labs.

 Is your cladding safe?
 Does your building need to comply with the combustible cladding regulations?
 Don’t leave it to chance!

-Get a sample tested today for less than $500.
+Get a sample tested today from $650.
 Contact us now for rapid and reliable results!